in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 - `pom.xml` - Contains all the dependencies needed to build this project.
 We will use Spring Boot Starter Web and Spring Boot DevTools.

-## React Frontend Project Structure
+## Understanding React Frontend Project Structure

 Following screenshot shows the structure of the React project we will create.
 ![Image](/images/project-structure-react-fullstack-crud-maven.png "React Frontend - Project Structure")